jon-heard/obsidian-inline-scripts-library/notepick.sfile.md

 	"\n\n" ];
 ```
 __
-notepick frontmatter {pick id: name text, default: ""} - Get the frontmatter from the notes that are remembered in {pick id}.
+notepick frontmatter {pick id: name text, default: ""} - Gets the frontmatter from the notes that are remembered in {pick id}.